Effective Methods of Treating Problem Drinking

 Step 4: Psych Evaluation

 It is an important part of your recovery to complete a psychological evaluation.
 This evaluation will not only include questions about your symptoms, and thoughts, but also regarding your feelings, and behavior patterns.
 Typically, this is in the form of a questionnaire.

 There are 11 criteria that can help you to understand if you have an addiction.
 These 11 DSM-5 criteria were published by the American Psychiatric Association.
 It is often used by mental health professionals to diagnose different conditions.

 The disease concept of addiction is what alcoholism is, and that is a huge process.
 It has been found that over 40% of everyone who has gone into an alcohol rehab program, actually relapses after one year of sobriety.
 After five years of being sober, this number decreases and becomes about 15 percent.

 Everyone who wants to overcome their addiction is looking for long-term sobriety, but in order to achieve this, it is necessary to go to a proper treatment program.
-This might include an inpatient or outpatient program, both of which should be followed with a local support group, and counseling.
+This might include an inpatient or intensive outpatient program or IOP, both of which should be followed with a local support group, and counseling.

 Investing in alcohol abuse treatment is important because it will change your life and give you new hope.
 It will also become an opportunity for you to make it up to family and friends.

 Who Needs Alcohol Abuse Treatment?